WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 .# Abstract

 This document specifies the Realtime Internet Peering Protocol (RIPP).
-RIPP is used to provide telephony peering between two providers, and is targeted specifically at interconnections between a telephony provider and an application provider (such as a cloud contact center) that wishes to send and receive calls to the telephone network.
-RIPP is an alternative to SIP and RTP for this use case, and is designed to run ontop of HTTP/3.
-Using HTTP/3 allows application providers to more easily build their applications ontop of cloud platforms, such as AWS, Azure and Google Cloud, all of which are heavily focused on HTTP based services.
-Furthemore, RIPP requires STIR-based secure caller ID, and facilitates easy provisioning.
+RIPP is used to provide telephony peering between a trunking provider (such as a telco), and a trunking consumer (such as an enterprise, cloud PBX provider, cloud contact center provider, and so on).
+RIPP is an alternative to SIP, SDP and RTP for this use case, and is designed to run ontop of HTTP/3.
+Using HTTP/3 allows trunking consumers to more easily build their applications ontop of cloud platforms, such as AWS, Azure and Google Cloud, all of which are heavily focused on HTTP based services.
+RIPP also addresses many of the challenges of traditional SIP-based trunking.
+Most notably, it mandates secure caller ID via STIR, and provides automated trunk provisionin as a mandatory protocol component.
+RIPP supports both direct and "BYO" trunk configurations.
+Since it runs over HTTP/3, it works thrugh NATs and firewalls with the same ease as HTTP does, and easily supports load balancing with elastic cluster expansion and contraction, including auto-scaling - all because it is nothing more than an HTTP application.
+RIPP also provides built in mechanisms for migrations of calls between RIPP client and server instances, enabling failover with call preservation.

 {mainmatter}